Persecution of Christians in the Soviet Union: Post-war era

 The Orthodox believers had to fight hard in order to keep the churches that were re-opened during the war, and some of them were closed by the Council for the Affairs of the Orthodox Church, which also tried to prevent bishops from using disciplinary measures against church members for immorality.
 Local plenipotentiaries of the Council for the Affairs of the Orthodox Church used much effort to make it difficult for clergy to protect newly reopened churches (this likely applied to other religions as well).
 For example, in 1949, three of the fifty-five churches in the diocese of Crimea were closed, partly perhaps as a measure to scale down the prestige and achievements of the martyr-Bishop Luka.
 In order to assist new closures, a new measure was imposed that allowed for churches to be closed if it had not been served by a priest for six months.
 This new measure, coupled with the post-war shortage of clergy caused by the regime (through both the liquidation or arrests of clergy by the state and the lack of reopenings for seminaries), allowed for many churches to be closed.

-The Protestants also saw more tolerance in the post-war period.
-The Baptists, however, were viewed with great suspicion for their active proselytizing and their strong foreign ties, especially with the United States.
+Protestants also saw more tolerance in the post-war period.
+Baptists, however, were viewed with great suspicion for their active proselytizing and their strong foreign ties, especially with the United States.

 Tax exemptions for monasteries were instituted on August 29, 1945.

 Stalin's new tolerance for religion was limited, however, and the state would not tolerate priests who actively promoted the expansion of religion, such as the Sakharovites.
 For example, in 1945, Bishop Manuil was made head of the Orenburg Diocese in the Southern Urals where he reopened dozens of new parishes, re-lit the fires of faith in many lukewarm people and sparked a religious revival in the area.
 Consequently, he was arrested in 1947 and sentenced to eight years of hard labour.
 Dimitri Dudko was arrested for unpublished religious poems, and a group of Moscow University students that had started a religio-philosophic study group in the late 1940s were also infamously arrested.
 The latter group had started in 1946-1947 by Ilia Shmain, a 16- to 17-year-old youth and a student of philology.
 Shmain had concluded that materialist philosophy was inadequate to explain fundamental existential questions, and he started his club where the group discussed art, philosophy and religion.
 They discussed both eastern religions and Christianity.
 They had planned to get baptized when they were arrested on January 19, 1949 and then sentenced to 8–10 years of hard labour under the charge of criticizing the teachings of Marxist–Leninism (since they had criticized the atheistic aspects of it).
 The theological seminary in Saratov was shut down in 1949.

 Administrative decrees and political articles of the criminal code continued to be used as guises under which antireligious persecution occurred.
 Religiously active and dedicated believers who tried to disseminate their faith were attacked.